 We provide guidance on becoming an effective learner which will allow you to develop transferable skills to use in your studies and in the workplace.

-We may not have everything you need so here are some key services to know about:
+We may not have everything you need so check out the following link.

 Library resources can be accessed using different devices and in different ways when working off-campus.
 Recognise resources that require an Institutional login, their own unique passwords, or are freely available.
 Follow our online tutorial here.